 Tier A – High-end (multi/single-rail switchable)

-Switchable multi/single-rail PSUs let you choose whether to use more than one 12V rail or just one.
+Switchable multi/single-rail PSUs let you use more than one 12V rail or just one.
 If you want more control over how power flows through your system, this feature can help.
 On the other hand, multi-rail PSUs have more than one 12V rail, which protects against overloading.
 Single-rail power supplies only have one 12V rail, which makes them more efficient and easier to work with.

 Brand | Model |